designmynight/designmynight-developers/site/content/collins/tracking/index.md

 DMN.val('return_method', 'post');
 ```

+Following GDPR, we have deprecated GET return URLs since they include customer's personal information in the URL, which is less safe than using a POST which does not include details in the URL.
+Additionally, we now require that all return URLs are hosted on a secure (HTTPS) URL.
+This ensures that customer data is encrypted in compliance with GDPR legislation.

 **2. What information should we include in the custom return URL?**

 All customers will automatically receive an Enquiry Received/Booking Confirmation email once they have completed their enquiry/booking (and reach your custom return URL page).
 As these emails will include a full summary of their enquiry/bookings (including their DMN Booking refence), it's not necessary to show these details on your return URL.
 We would recommend to have a generic 'Thanks for enquiry/booking' message.